The registration system, Student Planning, is found on the student’s portal under Eagle Service.

 Note: International students in F-1 or J-1 student status are not eligible to enroll as nondegree students.
 International students in F-1 or J-1 student status should refer to specific instructions for international students.

-Academic advising is an essential element of the educational process.
-American University requires advisor/student conferences at least once a semester, but students have the responsibility for selecting their courses, meeting course prerequisites, and adhering to university policies and procedures.
+Academic advising is an essential element of the educational process, but students have the responsibility for selecting their courses, meeting course prerequisites, and adhering to university policies and procedures.
 The advisor assists the student in obtaining a well-balanced education and interprets university policies and procedures.

 Students should be aware of the university’s many advising resources and utilize these resources as needs arise.
 Students may consult faculty and peer advisors, department chairs, deans, and student support services throughout the university.
 The university has the responsibility to ensure that advising resources maintain high standards for serving students effectively and efficiently.

 The university uses a degree audit system to track undergraduate students’ academic progress.
 The degree audit report displays academic program requirements completed and to be fulfilled.
 Prior to an official declaration of major, the reports are based on requirements for the student’s intended major.
-Students are encouraged to obtain a degree audit online from their myau.american.edu account each semester.
-Students may also request a copy of their degree audit report from their advisor or the Office of the University Registrar or they may view their degree audit via their portal in Eagle Service, under Student Planning.
+Students may view their degree audit via Eagle Service, under My Progress.

 The Consortium of Universities of the Washington Metropolitan Area combines the resources of area universities and colleges.
-In cooperation with the Catholic University of America, Gallaudet University, George Mason University, The George Washington University, Georgetown University, Howard University, Marymount University, Montgomery College, Northern Virginia Community College, Prince George’s Community College, Trinity Washington University, Uniformed Services University of the Health Sciences, the University of the District of Columbia, and the University of Maryland-College Park, American University offers qualified degree students the opportunity to enroll for selected courses at any of these institutions.
+In cooperation with the Catholic University of America, Gallaudet University, George Mason University, The George Washington University, Georgetown University, Howard University, Marymount University, Montgomery College, National Defense University, Northern Virginia Community College, Prince George’s Community College, Trinity Washington University, Uniformed Services University of the Health Sciences, the University of the District of Columbia, the University of Maryland College Park, and the University of Maryland Global Campus, American University offers qualified degree students the opportunity to enroll for selected courses at any of these institutions.

-For course selection eligibility and registration, contact the Consortium Coordinator in the Office of the University Registrar at 202-885-2208.
-Information on the Consortium is also available at www.consortium.org.
+For course selection eligibility and registration, contact the Office of the University Registrar at firstname.lastname@example.org.
+For additional information, see https://www.american.edu/provost/registrar/studentservices/consortiumregistration.cfm.

 Alumni Audit Registration